basho/stableboy/README.md

 with automatic cloning - not supported yet.
 Same rule about supplying Username/Password as `sb_vbox` as well.

+**NOTE** Before you can connect to your global zone, you need to add the following line to your `/etc/ssh/sshd_config` file:

+`Ciphers aes128-ctr,aes192-ctr,aes256-ctr,arcfour128,arcfour256,arcfour,aes128-cbc,3des-cbc`

+Then restart sshd with

+`$ svcadm refresh ssh`

 ## Future / TODO

 1. Return default "global" Username/Password if branded pair isn't found.